 Serving Those Who Serve

-At Bellina & Associates, we understand how overwhelming it can be to navigate the world of financial planning and investing.
-Without trusted guidance and easy-to-understand advice, it’s hard to feel confident in your financial future.
-We seek to address this concern by serving as a trusted resource.
+It can be overwhelming to navigate the world of financial planning and investing.
+So, with our over 50 combined years of trusted guidance and easy-to-understand advice, we seek to address your concerns by serving as a trusted resource.

-Based in Miami, Florida, we work with clients throughout the country.
-We invite you to contact us today to learn more about how we can help you pursue your goals and secure a multi-generational legacy.
+Based in Miami, Florida, we work with clients throughout the world.
+You are invited to contact us today to learn more about how we can help you pursue your goals and secure a multi-generational legacy.

 Help determine the required minimum distribution from an IRA or other qualified retirement plan.